infinitydaemon/OpSec-Kernel/Documentation/gpu/drm-usage-stats.rst

 - drm-shared-<region>: <uint> [KiB|MiB]

-The total size of buffers that are shared with another file (e.g., have more than a single handle).
+The total size of buffers that are shared with another file (ie. have more than a single handle).

 - drm-total-<region>: <uint> [KiB|MiB]